-As internet access and functionality improve, more and more Chinese consumers are purchasing products and services online.
+As internet access and functionality improve, more and more consumers in China are purchasing products and services online.
 According to iResearch, online retail gross merchandise value, or GMV, reached RMB1.3 trillion in 2012 having grown from RMB0.5 trillion in 2010, representing a CAGR of 68.2%.
 The growing population of paying users and greater spending per paying user in China is expected to drive growth in the e-commerce sector in China from RMB1.9 trillion in 2013 to RMB3.6 trillion in 2016, representing a projected CAGR of 24.8%, according to iResearch.
 The following table summarizes the total online retail GMV in China between 2008 to 2016E:

-Year ended December 31,

-2010 2011 2012 2013E 2014E 2015E 2016E

-461 785 1,304 1,850 2,450 3,020 3,600

-2.9 4.3 6.2 7.7 9.0 10.0 10.8

-461 461 785 2010 2011 2012 461 785 1,304 2010 2011 2012 2013E 461 785 1,304 1,850 2010 2011 2012 2013E 2014E 461 785 1,304 1,850 2,450 2010 2011 2012 2013E 2014E 2015E 461 785 1,304 1,850 2,450 3,020
+Year ended December 31, 2010 2011 2012 2013E 2014E 2015E 2016E Total online retail GMV in China (in billions of RMB) 461 785 1,303 1,850 2,450 3,020 3,600 Total online retail GMV in China as percentage of total consumer spending in China (%) 2.9 4.3 6.2 7.7 9.0 10.0 10.8

-In today's market, an effective combination of online information and marketing with strong offline services and transaction support is crucial to a successful ecommerce platform.
+In today's market, an effective combination of online information and marketing with strong offline services and transaction support is crucial to a successful e-commerce platform.
 Offline services and transaction support, including services such as logistics, are critical components of the e-commerce value chain, crucial in enabling transaction completion as well as enhancing consumers' purchasing experience.